olive-groves/butterfly_registrator/docs/DOWNLOAD_TUTORIAL.md

 > ### How it works
 >
-> Registration works by first designating a reference image, loading the image you wish to align (*register*) to that reference, automatically resizing and padding it to the dimensions of that reference, and finally applying a perspective transform to match the pairs of control points which you position on both images.
+> Registration works by combining these manual steps (things you do) and *automatic* steps:
+>
+> 1. Select the reference
+> 2. Load the image you wish to align (register) to that reference
+> 3. *Resize and pad that image to the dimensions of the reference*
+> 4. Drag the pairs of control points on both images
+> 5. *Apply a perspective transform*
+> 6. Compare the registered image with the reference
+> 7. Repeat steps 4–6 to refine the registration.
+>
+> Registered images you save with the Registrator can be opened with any software you use with images, including [Butterfly Viewer<sup>↗</sup>](https://olive-groves.github.io/butterfly_viewer/butterfly_viewer.html).
 >
 > <br>
 >